inunes1904/APIcapstone/README.md

 12. Customers can log in using their username and password and get access tokens

-13. Customers can browse all categories
+13. Customers can browse all categories - done √

-14. Customers can browse all the menu items at once
+14. Customers can browse all the menu items at once - done √

 15. Customers can browse menu items by category